obsproject/obs-studio/BUILD-CUSTOM-OBS.md

 prompts. `--check` never installs components or clones source.
 Failures return a nonzero exit code.
 Keep both included helpers, `scripts/Build-Nova.ps1` and `scripts/Build-Nova.Support.ps1`, with the batch file.
+The packaging files `scripts/Package-Nova.ps1` and `scripts/installer/Nova.iss`
+are also required and included in the repository.

 Launcher regression checks run with Windows PowerShell using `powershell -NoProfile -ExecutionPolicy Bypass -File scripts/tests/Build-Nova.Tests.ps1`.